 The lagoon, surrounded by azaleas, hydrangeas, and other shrubs and trees, conveys the calm and silence of nature.
 The cryptomeria forest adds to the peaceful atmosphere, making this a true wonder of nature.
 A leisure park on this site allows visitors to use the space more comfortably.

-Fauna & Flora of Lagoa das Patas
+Fauna & Flora

 Surrounded by a cryptomeria forest, Lagoa das Patas is home to a wide variety of species.
 The lagoon sits in a natural rainfall accumulation area formed by a large, flat peat bog.
 Along the stream that feeds the lagoon, you can find indigenous Azorean flora, including azaleas, cedar, hydrangeas, heather, and beech.

 As for fauna, visitors can spot various bird species.
-These include mallards, geese, sparrows, wigeons, blackbirds, thrush, seagulls, and other migratory birds.
+These include mallards, geese, sparrows, wigeons, blackbirds, thrushes, seagulls, and other migratory birds.
 However, human intervention has significantly impacted the area, causing ecological changes that have led to considerable biodiversity loss.

 What to Do at Lagoa das Patas